YinJC/uk-tex-faq/FAQ-LaTeXandPlain.md

----
-layout: page
-title: How does LaTeX relate to Plain TeX?
+# How does LaTeX relate to Plain TeX?
----

 TeX provides a programming language (of sorts), and any document more complex than the trivial ''hello world'' will need some